moosetechnology/moosetechnology.github.io/_drafts/2021-07-23-label-contractor.md

  removeSubstrings: #('Merged' 'Test');
  reduce: 'ClyMergedSuperclassesAndInheritedTraitsHierarchyTest'.
 ```
-	--> ClMrgdS~rrchTst
+will return 'ClMrgdS~rrchTst' by applying first 'ellipsisUpTo:', then 'removeVowels', and then 'removeSubstrings:'.
+Note that the last one was actually not applied because the other two had already changed the label, and the ellipsis is shorter than expected because 'removeVowels' came after.

 - Combining following predefined priorities:

-Sometimes you can make the wrong order and therefore you will have an unreasonable result(as in the previous example, the substrings are not removed, because removeVowels was the first strategy which means that the words to be removed are not available anymore :) )
+To avoid unreasonable result (as in the previous example), the strategies have built-in priorities that can be applied with 'usingPriorities'.

 The same example but with priorities:
 ```Smalltalk